Did you know you could be in violation of privacy laws, simply by hosting your website on servers that are physically located outside of Canada?

 Clearly, the safest way to ensure compliance, now and in the future, is to choose a website host with data centres physically located on Canadian soil.

-A Canadian Hosting Company Doesn’t Mean Your Website is Hosted in Canada
+Using a Canadian Hosting Company Doesn’t Mean Your Website is Hosted in Canada

 Many “local” and other hosting providers are actually resellers.
 Quite often the actual host is an outside company that could be located anywhere.
 Conversely, an American hosting company may have data centres located anywhere in the world, including Canada.
 Their objective is to have servers in close proximity to their clients’ location to improve speed and efficiency.